silashatfield/web-invoice/readme.txt

 * Send invoice reminders to customers with a secured link back to the web invoice
 * Accept credit card payment via PayPal Payflow, Authorize.net, Sage Pay or MerchantPlus NaviGate
 * Moneybookers, AlertPay, Google Checkout or PayPal available if you don't have a credit card processing account
-* Setup recurring billing using Authorize.net's ARB (Automatic Recurring Billing) feature, Google Checkout Subscriptions, PayPal or Moneybookers
+* Setup recurring billing using Authorize.net's ARB (Automatic Recurring Billing) feature, Google Checkout Subscriptions, PayPal, AlertPay or Moneybookers
 * Force web invoice pages to be viewed in SSL mode
 * Archive old invoices
 * Easily use old invoices as templates for new ones